Berrios shuts out D-backs through 7 as Twins win

+The Twins scored five runs in the fourth off Greinke (14-6), who had won four of his previous five starts.

+“We did make him work,” Twins manager Paul Molitor said.
+“I think that’s been a somewhat-recurring theme for our team is that we seemed to be able to get pitch counts up there.
+With a guy like that, you take advantage.”

-The Twins, who entered the night in a tie with the Los Angeles Angels for the second wild card spot, scored five runs off Diamondbacks starter Zack Greinke (14-6) in the fourth after a costly error by second baseman Daniel Descalso ended a chance for a double play.
+Greinke got out of an early bases-loaded jam, but ran into trouble again in the fourth after a costly error by second baseman Daniel Descalso ended a chance for a double play.
 Max Kepler drove in two runs during the inning, and Brian Dozier and Joe Mauer each had an RBI single.

 That was more than enough for Berrios (11-6), who allowed only two hits for the second time this month, and got some solid defensive support to win for the second time in three starts.
 Berrios combined with reliever Alan Busenitz to retire the last 19 Arizona batters.

+“He was great,” Mauer said of Berrios.
+“Even after we scored those runs there, him coming out the next inning and going 1-2-3 right away, that’s huge.”

+Before the game, Arizona manager Torey Lovullo hadn’t yet named his Sunday starter, hoping Greinke could keep the bullpen fresh for the finale as the Diamondbacks look to maintain a hold on their own wildcard position.

-Greinke had won four of his previous five but ended the night with his shortest outing this season.
-He allowed seven hits and four walks, while striking out four.
+Instead, Greinke had his shortest outing this season, allowing seven hits and four walks, while striking out four.

+“He’s our No. 1, he’s our ace, and they wore him down and waited for the mistakes, and that was the key,” Lovullo said.

 Greinke looked strong early but ran into trouble in the fourth when, with Eddie Rosario on first, Descalso dropped a bouncer in the middle of the base path to allow Eduardo Escobar to reach.